Last modified: 2019-11-09 by ivan sache

 Altınordu, established in 1923, ranks 5th among İzmir's football clubs, and plays currently in the First League.
 Altınordu was also Turkish basketball champion in 1967.

-Flag of Göztepe - Image by Ivan Sache, 8 November 2016
+Official flag of Göztepe - Image by Ivan Sache, 18 January 2019

 Göztepe (Göztepe Spor Kulübü) was established in 1925 in İzmir, as Göztepe Gençlik Kulübü, a splinter from Altay.
 The club merged in 1937 with İzmirspor to form Döganspor.
 Supporters of İzmirspor opposed to the merger formed Ateşspor the next year.
 In 1939, Döganspor and Ateşspor were renamed as Göztepe and İzmirspor, respectively.